USNavalResearchLaboratory/SNOPROP/README.txt

 ----------- Use ----------------
-Create a python file.
-Import the Integrator class.
-Create a dictionary with the parameters listed below.
+Create a python file and import snoprop.
+Then define a dictionary with the desired simulation parameters.
 The shortest possible input deck might look something like this:
     import snoprop
     params = {